superawesome-org/sa-mobile-sdk-ios/docs/_docs/bumper-page.md

 Optionally, Publishers can choose for the bumper to always display when an ad is served on a placement.
 In order to enable the bumper, please use the following code:

 {% highlight objective_c %}
-// enable Bumper page on one banner placement [mybanner enableBumperPage];
+// enable the Bumper page for a particular banner placement [mybanner enableBumperPage];

-// enable Bumper page on all interstitial ads [SAInterstitialAd enableBumperPage];
+// enable the Bumper page on all interstitial ads [SAInterstitialAd enableBumperPage];

-// enable Bumper page on all video ads
+// enable the Bumper page on all video ads
 [SAVideoAd enableBumperPage];
+{% endhighlight %}

+## Disabling the bumper

+The bumper can subsequently be disabled using:

+{% highlight objective_c %}
+// disable the Bumper page for a particular banner placement [mybanner disableBumperPage];

+// disable the Bumper page on all interstitial ads [SAInterstitialAd disableBumperPage];

+// disable the Bumper page on all video ads
+[SAVideoAd disableBumperPage];
 {% endhighlight %}